jmonfar/tf-vpc-module-test/README-usage.md

 ## Module behaviour

-Given a AWS region, a VPC name, a cidr, and two lists of public and private subnet cidr, the module deploys a VPC with the name, associated with the cidr, and deploys the subnets in separate region's AZ, a pair of public/private subnets on each.
+Given a AWS region, a VPC name, a cidr, and two lists of private and public subnet cidr, the module deploys a VPC with the name, associated with the cidr, and deploys the subnets in separate region's AZ, a pair of private/public subnets on each.

 The public subnet is routed to the VPC created igw, while each private subnet is routed through a NAT gateway located in the corresponding public subnet.
 The destination cidr block from the NAT gateways is customizable from the default 0.0.0.0/0.

+The list of subnets need to be between 1 and 3, and the same number for private and public subnets.
+Terraform will enforce those restrictions.

 ## AWS Region, Availability Zones and Subnets